 What is the Difference Between Dry Needling and Acupuncture?

 The objectives and philosophy behind the use of dry needling by physical therapists in Denver is not based on ancient theories or tenets of traditional Chinese medicine.
 The performance of modern dry needling by physical therapists is based on western neuroanatomy and modern scientific study of the musculoskeletal and nervous systems.
+Dry needling must be performed by a professional with a medical license.

 Does Dry Needling hurt?